ceejbot/galls-law/fluent-conf.md

 # [fit] second implementation
 # [fit] with a proxy

-^ Proxies let you divide & conquer.
-This is the heart of modularization.
+^ This is the heart of modularization.
 It's how you slice apart code.
-You're going to do it with your services too.
+You're going to do it with your services too, by putting them behind a proxy.
+Proxies let you divide & conquer.

 ---